radareorg/radare2-book/scripting/loops.md

 call sym.imp.__libc_start_main
 hlt
 ```
-In this example command `pi 1` runs over all instructions in the current function (entry0).
+In this example the command `pi 1` runs over all the instructions in the current function (entry0).

-The third way to use loops less flexible but still useful - we can loop through
-predefined iterator types:
+The last kind of looping lets you loop through predefined iterator types:

  - symbols
  - imports